connexcs/docs/routing-strategy.md

 #Edit the Routing Strategy
 Users can edit the strategy by:

-1. Click on the edit sign of the Routing Strategy you want to edit, from the list, highlightedin orange, in the image given below.
+1. Click on the edit sign of the Routing Strategy you want to edit from the list, highlighted in orange, in the image given below.

 <img src="https://raw.githubusercontent.com/digipigeon/connexcs-user-docs/master/img/routing-strategy.png" alt="routing-strategy"/>